 Well it all worked out: my mom taught him how to make meatballs (and his are pretty much as good as hers); his palette has widened extensively; and he turned into an amazing cook.

-I don’t often make meals like Red Wine Braised Short Ribs with Polenta, but Pat loves making meals like this, and I’m good with that!
+I don’t often make meals like Red Wine Braised Short Ribs with Polenta, but my husband loves to make meals like this, and I’m good with that!

 I didn’t intend to include this recipe on my site, but after my first bite I shouted, “I need to grab my camera!” — a standard exclamation for a food blogger.
 But, I was too tired to drag out my equipment, and more importantly, I wanted to savor this meal.

 The photos here are actually from leftovers the next day, and they tasted as good as the night before!
 The polenta wasn’t as creamy as it was the first night, but it was still delicious with this dish.